philipp-kohl/stamp4nlp/README.md

 ## DVC

-To use DVC you have to change the `config` in .dvc folder.
+To use DVC you have to change the `config` in .dvc folder in the project instance (instantiated cookiecutter project).

 ## TODO